 Introduction to Workplace Laws

-Every individual in their work-life is likely to face a poor work environment or a workplace situation which sues them, at some point in their careers.
-This may happen due to office politics, emotional stress or a more serious violation of rights.
-The most opted way to get out of situations like these by most of the employees is to look for another job as few have the courage or resources to take on their employers and fight long for their rights.
-Also filing a case against the employers is also not fruitful in many cases as they may have access to comparatively better resources than you.
-But this doesn’t mean that you’ll let them sue you or take advantage of your work.
-There are several laws which describe the protection of right of employees at the workplace.
+Every individual in their work-life is likely to face a poor work environment or a workplace situation that sues them, at some point in their careers.
+This may happen due to office politics, emotional stress, or a more serious violation of rights.
+The most opted way to get out of situations like these by most of the employees is to look for another job, as few have the courage or resources to take on their employers and fight long for their rights.
+Also, filing a case against the employers is not fruitful in many cases, as they may have access to comparatively better resources than you.
+But this doesn’t mean you’ll let them sue you or take advantage of your work.
+There are several workplace laws that describe the protection of the rights of employees in the workplace.

-If you think that situation cannot be self handled and requires a more urgent step, then in order to file a case against the employer you should be doing the following things-
+If you think that situation cannot be self-handled and requires a more urgent step, then to file a case against the employer, you should be doing the following things:

-Sometimes it may happen that the case you want to file against the employer may not be suitably recognized by the law.
-For example-If your employer yells at you often without your mistake or hurts you emotionally, it may not qualify the terms of mental harassment.
-However, if he continues to do so and you suffer from a psychiatric problem due to this, then you may set the case against him.
-Go through the labor laws and study them carefully to know whether any of your rights which you think are violated, are mentioned in them or not.
+Sometimes it may happen that the law may not suitably recognize the case you want to file against the employer.
+For example, if your employer yells at you often without your mistake or hurts you emotionally, it may not qualify the terms of mental harassment.
+However, if he continues to do so and you suffer from a psychiatric problem, you may set the case against him.
+Go through your workplace labor laws and study them carefully to know whether any of your rights which you think are violated are mentioned in them or not.
 You can also go through the fundamental rights section of the constitution to know whether any of your fundamental rights is getting violated or not.

-Apart from this, you should also have a thorough look at your contract, to know what promises the company owes to you, whether monetary or individual.
+Apart from this, you should also have a thorough look at your contract to know what promises the company owes to you, whether monetary or individual.
 Violating any of these promises can let you drag them to court.
-For example, if your employer performs a wrongful termination of your job without any prior notice, violating his contract, you can drag them to curt for this.
+For example, if your employer performs a wrongful termination of your job without prior notice, violating his contract, you can drag them to court.

-The basic thing you can do to file your complaint is firstly by approaching the human resource department of your company.
-Give them adequate time to go through your formal complaint and evaluate the situation, and advise you solutions.
-If you are not satisfied with the solution they suggest then you may proceed to the next step.
+The basic thing you can do to file your complaint is firstly approach the human resource department of your company.
+Give them adequate time to go through your formal complaint and evaluate the situation, and advise you on solutions.
+If you are unsatisfied with the suggested solution, you may proceed to the next step.

-If your contract has been violated you can file a case in a civil court.
-Cases related to mental harassment of employees can be filed in the civil court as well as criminal court.
+You can file a case in a civil court if there is any violation of your contract.
+One can file cases pertaining to mental harassment in civil and criminal court.
 Another way to sort it out is by consulting a lawyer to know if your case can get settled through arbitration or by a labor tribunal.
+However, it’s essential to consult with an employment lawyer to navigate these processes effectively.
+They play a key role in representing your interests throughout the arbitration proceedings.
 This will save your time as well as your cost.

-While filing a case against the employer, note that you’ll be facing a lot of risks.
-You’ll get yourself exposed to in-depth scrutiny.
-Your daily schedule works done, interaction with the workers, etc. will be examined by the company.
-Even your minor mistakes may be used by them against you.
-They may also browse through your previous employment records to grab any of the issues you had with your previous employers.
-Even your personal life may get noticed in some cases.
+While filing a case against the employer, note that you’ll face many risks.
+You’ll expose yourself to in-depth scrutiny.
+Your daily schedule work, interaction with the workers, etc., will be examined by the company.
+They can use your minor mistakes against you.
+They may also browse your previous employment records to grab any issues you had with your previous employers.
+Even your personal life may attract notice in some cases.

 10 Workplace Laws Your Employer Might Be Violating